BLKSerene/Wordless/doc/doc.md

 *Wordless* will automatically apply its built-in part-of-speech tagger on every file that are not part-of-speech-tagged already according to the language of each file.
 If part-of-speech tagging is not supported for the given languages, the user should provide a file that has already been part-of-speech-tagged and make sure that the correct **Text Type** has been set on each file.

+You can filter the results by clicking **Filter results** or search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 You can generate line charts or word clouds for patterns of colligation using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.8.1 Rank**<br>
   The rank of the collocating part of speech sorted by the p-value of the significance test conducted on the node and the collocating part of speech in the first file in ascending order (by default).
 You can sort the results again by clicking the column headers.
 You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.